 Unlike invasive species, non-native species may not hinder or prevent the survival of others within the ecosystem.
-They simply exists where they typically have not.
-Other terms used for non-native species include, 'exotic' or 'alien' species, but these are discouraged terms, as it can cause confusion.
+They simply exist where they have not naturally occurred.
+Other terms used for non-native species include 'exotic' or 'alien' species, but these are often discouraged terms, as they may imply another meaning.

 You might even recognize some non-native species of plants in your own backyard or on your dinner table.
 Non-native species such as petunias and tomatoes, present no threat to native plants and have been cultivated by humans for centuries.

 In some cases, it is not correct to call an entire species native, non-native, or invasive to the U.S. In fact, a specie may be considered native in one park, but invasive in another if it had not been historically found there.
 Rainbow trout provide an interesting example of a species for which management is complex.
 Rainbow trout are native to only a few states in the Western U.S., and non-native throughout much of the rest of the U.S. However, this species is considered invasive in some lakes and streams due to its effects on those native ecosystems.

 More information about invasive species from the NPS and our partners can be found on the Resources page.